Products and applications of OpenAI: GPT-5

 GPT-5 is OpenAI’s flagship model released on August 7, 2025.
 It replaced earlier models like GPT-4o, GPT-4.5, and o3.

 GPT-5 uses a dynamic router that chooses between quick responses and deeper “thinking” when needed.
 It can perform at PhD-level across domains like math, coding, health, and multimodal tasks.
 It also achieved a 74.9% on SWE-bench Verified and 88% on Aider polyglot.

 Reporters described the GPT-5 launch as a major milestone moving toward AGI, praising its intelligence, accessibility, and affordability.
 But some early feedback called it “evolutionary rather than revolutionary”, noting mixed results in creative writing and pointing to competition from models like Grok 4 Heavy.

+GPT-6 Astra

+On September 3, 2026, OpenAI released the GPT-6 Astra model.

 o1

-On September 12, 2024, OpenAI released the o1-preview and o1-mini models, which have been designed to take more time to think about their responses, leading to higher accuracy.
+On September 12, 2024, OpenAI released the o1-preview and o1-mini models, which have been designed to spend more time calculating their responses, leading to higher accuracy.
 These models are particularly effective in science, coding, and reasoning tasks, and were made available to ChatGPT Plus and Team members.
 In December 2024, o1-preview was replaced by o1.
 In March 2025, the o1-Pro model was made available through OpenAI's developer API, which was previously available to ChatGPT Pro users since December 2024.
 The pricing is $150 per million input tokens and $600 per million output tokens.